 Requirements for students to complete each assessment item satisfactorily:

-To complete each of the assessment items satisfactorily, students must obtain at least 50% of the marks available for each assessment item.
+To satisfactorily complete an individual assessment item a student must achieve at least 50% of the marks available for each assessment item.
 See also point 4 below.

 Penalties for late submission of required work: